Frequently Asked Questions

 All tickets and flowers purchased from Bloom (online or in-person) are final sale.
 No rain cheques.

 Drones are prohibited during regular business hours.
-Please email for drone inquires.
+Please check out our drone policy page for the full picture!

 The answer is “it depends”.
 We want Bloom to be accessible to everyone, but with our event being on a farm unfortunately there are some cases where guests won’t be able to access our field.
 Weather can drastically effect our wheelchair & stroller accessibility.
 So please check site updates to ensure our field is suitable for your visit.
 See more details below.